betatim/five/README.md

 $ yarn generate
 ```

+During dev the main page can be found at `http://localhost:3000/ch/de`

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Prerequisite: Install commitizen globally